The Four Horsemen of the Apocalypse (1962 film): Development

 Early in 1958, MGM set about clarifying the copyright situation.
-It had recently authorized a remake of Ben-Hur, which seemed to be a phenomenal success, and it was looking for other old MGM properties to remake.
-It obtained the necessary rights and announced they would make the movie in June 1958.
+It had recently authorized a widescreen remake of Ben-Hur, which became the highest-grossing film of 1959, and it was looking for older studio properties to remake.
+It obtained the necessary rights and in June 1958, they announced the remake was in active development.
 Julian Blaustein was assigned as producer.